Tension Rods are for Drapery, Not Bed Skirts

 It’s Game Day and you’re running late for a pre-game.
 Where are those adorable booties that are perfect with your new Free People dress?
 Maybe they’re under the bed.
-You slide your dust ruffle aside and the tension rod, which is already sagging because a bed is really just too long for a tension rod to work properly, falls in a heap on your dorm room floor.
+You slide your bed skirt aside and the tension rod, which is already sagging because a bed is really just too long for a tension rod to work properly, falls in a heap on your dorm room floor.
 You don’t have time to fool with this so it stays there in a wrinkled pile until you have time to deal with it sometime Monday night.

 Once you get the tension rod and bed skirt in place again you find yourself avoiding getting items you’ve stored under the bed because you don’t want to have to deal with it falling again.
 Every time a friend sits on your bed you caution her to be careful not to pull the bed skirt.
 This is no way to live.
 This is insanity!
 So you tie the tension rod up with a shoelace, zip tie or whatever you can find to keep it in place.
 Does it ruin the look of your beautiful bedding yes, but hey sometimes function wins over form.